qnbhd/qnbhd.github.io/_posts/2025-12-06-type-inference-1.md

 What can we say about this program?
 We assume that the input for this function is some number.
 The result of this program is a dynamic property because we do not know in advance what input the user will provide.

 However, there are many static properties of this program that can be determined before execution.
 For example, we know that the function has some parameter `n`, on which we can perform operations `<=`, `*`, `-`.
 The result of executing this function will be some non-negative integer.
-We can also determine via analysis that the program is guaranteed to terminate.
+Under additional assumptions (e.g. that n ranges over $\mathbb{N}$ and all primitive operations are total), we can statically establish that the program is guaranteed to terminate.

 In general, static properties that help with verification, optimization, and documentation of programs are of interest.
 For example, we might want to ask the following questions about a program: